MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-tutorial-R2RevoScaleR.md

 If we anticipate repeating the same analysis on a larger data set later, we could prepare for that by putting placeholders in our code for output files.
 An output file is an XDF file, native to R Client and R Server, persisted on disk and structured to hold modular data.
 If we included an output file with rxImport, the output object returned from *rxImport* would be a small object representing the .xdf file on disk (an RxXdfData object), rather than an in-memory data frame containing all of the data.

-But for the time being, let's continue to work with the data in memory.
-We can do this by leaving outFile out of the command, or by setting the *outFile* parameter to NULL.
+For now, let's continue to work with the data in memory.
+We can do this by omitting the outFile argument, or by setting the *outFile* parameter to NULL.
 The following code is equivalent to the importing task of that above:

 	mortOutput <- NULL
 	mortData <- rxImport(inData = inDataFile, outFile = mortOutput)